ElfenB/personal-documentation/ssh-keys/use-ssh-keys-to-login-without-password.md

 # How to use ssh-keys

-This is about how to log onto a server via ssh without having to use the password everytime.
+This is about how to log onto a server via ssh without having to use the password every time.

 See [this](https://www.youtube.com/watch?v=wSIsJWPhEqE) video for further explanations.